All Articles

 Dental health for kids

 It's never too early to start establishing healthy dental habits.
-Brush up on your FAQs to prevent tooth decay in kids.
+Brush up on these FAQs to prevent tooth decay in kids.

-Getting your child to brush his or her teeth is a twice-daily struggle that many parents know all too well.
+Getting your child to brush their teeth is a twice-daily struggle that many parents know all too well.
 Dental health shouldn't be a chore, though.
 It's an important part of your child's overall health and should be just as important as vaccines and annual check-ups with your child's pediatrician.
+According to the American Academy of Pediatrics:

-• By age 5, nearly 50% of children have one or more cavities
+• By age 3, about a third of children have more than one cavity.

 At Children's Health℠, our pediatric dental team provides age-appropriate education on caring for the teeth and gums and preventing tooth decay.
 Below, we answer a few of the most commonly asked questions about dental health for kids.